 \section{Abstract}

-Cryptographic protocols are extremely hard to design and prove correct, as witnessed by the ever-growing list of attacks even on protocol standards.
-Using the \emph{symbolic model of cryptography}, protocols are proven correct against an idealized cryptographic model, which abstracts away from the algebraic properties of cryptographic schemes and thus misses attacks.
-On the other hand, existing \emph{computational models of cryptography} only support interactive proofs and/or are limited to stateless protocols.
-A promising approach is given by the \emph{computationally complete symbolic attacker (CCSA)} model, formalized in the BC~logic, which aims at bridging and getting the best of the two worlds, obtaining cryptographic guarantees by symbolic protocol analysis.
-While machine-checked security proofs are provided in this domain, such efforts require expert knowledge both in the cryptographic space as well as on the reasoning side.
+Cryptographic protocols are hard to design and prove correct, as witnessed by the ever-growing list of attacks even on protocol standards. \emph{Symbolic models of cryptography} enable automated formal security proofs of such protocols against an idealized cryptographic model, which abstracts away from the algebraic properties of cryptographic schemes and thus misses attacks. \emph{Computational models of cryptography} yield rigorous guarantees but support at present only interactive proofs and/or restricted classes of protocols (e.g., stateless ones).
+A promising approach is given by the \emph{computationally complete symbolic attacker (CCSA)} model, formalized in the \BCLogic, which aims at bridging and getting the best of the two worlds, obtaining cryptographic guarantees by symbolic protocol analysis.
+The \BCLogic is supported by a recently developed interactive theorem prover, namely \msquirrel, which enables machine-checked interactive security proofs, as opposed to automated ones, thus requiring expert knowledge both in the cryptographic space as well as on the reasoning side.

-In this paper, we present the \tool framework, providing the first fully automated setting for deriving proofs of trace properties in the BC~logic. \tool brings a first-order formalization of protocol properties, by proposing tailored handling of subterm relations.
-In addition, \tool implements specialized reasoning techniques, saturation algorithms, and heuristics, allowing the direct integration of \tool within the landscape of automated theorem proving.
-Our experimental results showcase the effectiveness of \tool, providing also automation support for existing approaches in the area.